mxcube/mxcubecore/CONTRIBUTING.md

    * CapitalizedWords for class names.
    * UPPERCASE for constants.
 * When catching exceptions, mention specific exceptions whenever possible instead of using a bare except.
 * Add [google style](https://www.sphinx-doc.org/en/master/usage/extensions/example_google.html?highlight=google%20style) doc strings to describe methods and classes.
-Types should be omitted in doc strings of the method is type hinted.
+Types should be omitted in doc strings if the method is type hinted.

 An example how to describe a class: